 Halo Kiwi Ingredients

-Each bottle contains 30 capsules and 1 capsule of contains the following ingredients:
+Each bottle contains 30 capsules.
+Each 1 capsule contains the following ingredients:

-Other Ingredients: microcrystaline cellulose, vegetable capsule (hydroxypropyl methylcellulose), silicon dioxide, vegetable magnesium stearate.
+Other Ingredients: microcrystalline cellulose, vegetable capsule (hydroxypropyl methylcellulose), silicon dioxide, vegetable magnesium stearate.

 In the table above: